Church of Scotland: Homosexuality

 The Church of Scotland allows its clergy to enter into same-sex marriages and civil partnerships.
-In May 2022, the General Assembly voted in favour of permitting the Kirk's clergy to conduct same-sex marriages.
+In May 2022, the General Assembly voted in favour of permitting the church's clergy to conduct same-sex marriages.

 In May 2009, there was opposition to an attempt to install as minister an openly homosexual man who intended to live with his partner once appointed to his post.
-In a landmark decision on 23 May 2009 the General Assembly (GA) ratified by 326 to 267 the appointment of Scott Rennie, the Kirk's first out, non-celibate gay minister.
+In a landmark decision on 23 May 2009 the General Assembly (GA) ratified by 326 to 267 the appointment of Scott Rennie, the church's first out, non-celibate gay minister.
 Rennie had won the overwhelming support of his prospective church members at Queen's Cross, Aberdeen, but his appointment was in some doubt until extensive debate and this vote by the commissioners to the assembly.
 The GA later agreed upon a moratorium on the appointment of further non-celibate gay people until after a special commission has reported on the matter.
 (See: LGBT clergy in Christianity.)

 As a result of these developments, a new grouping of congregations within the church was begun "to declare their clear commitment to historic Christian orthodoxy", known as the Fellowship of Confessing Churches.
 In May 2011, the GA of the Church of Scotland voted to appoint a theological commission with a view to fully investigating the matter, reporting to the General Assembly of 2013.
 Meanwhile, openly homosexual ministers ordained before 2009 would be allowed to keep their posts without fear of sanction.
 On 20 May 2013, the GA voted in favour of a proposal that allowed liberal parishes to opt out of the church's policy on homosexuality.
 Since 2008, 25 out of 808 (3%) ministers had left over the issue.
 It was reported that seceding congregations had a combined annual income of £1 million.